-A stress fracture may not cause swelling.
+A stress fracture may not cause obvious swelling.
 But symptoms can occur a bit differently in each person.
 Symptoms may include:

 Pain in the front of the foot, often after long or intense bouts of exercise